ejarvis239/the-e-word/README3.md

 List of endpoints available
 GET /api
-Serves a JSON object with information about the following endpoints
+Serves information about the following endpoints

 GET /api/topics
 Get all the topics